Summit County finds itself again at the forefront of the pandemic in Colorado

 Exhausted — that applies, too.
 Overwhelmed.
 The surge came just as Summit was preparing to welcome tens of thousands of visitors to the area for its busiest time, and the variant's unprecedented rate of spread sent droves of hospitality workers into quarantine, costing them the most precious days of the year.

-"I think it really hits home in terms of, people are just - they're getting through, but barely," she said.
-McAtamney is the executive director of Build Hope, a mental health-focused community group in Summit County.
+"I think it really hits home in terms of, people are just — they're getting through, but barely," said McAtamney, the executive director of Building Hope, a mental health-focused community group in Summit County.
 "They call it the middle child of mental health.
 It's somewhere between depression and flourishing.
 But none of us is flourishing.
 And most of us are really struggling."

 A week or so before Christmas, the omicron variant found Summit County and its neighbors, Eagle and Pitkin.
 It was not Summit's first time on the front end of the pandemic in Colorado: The state's first COVID-19 case was identified there, in early March 2020.